 Further information on funding for prospective UK, EU and international postgraduate students.

-A detailed literature review in an appropriate area of study and a clinical audit, data analysis or research proposal.
+The are six mandatory taught units and a research project.
 Students will complete a dissertation, a poster presentation and an oral examination on this project.

-An upper second-class honours degree (or international equivalent) in either medicine, a biological or related science, nursing or midwifery.
-Basic computer skills including word-processing and email.
-Computer with internet access (preferably broadband) for the duration of the programme.
+An upper second-class honours degree (or international equivalent) in medicine, a biological or related science, nursing or midwifery.

 See international equivalent qualifications on the International Office website.

-Students on the programme come from a variety of countries and background; all have an interest in reproduction, infertility and development or wish to pursue careers in these areas.
-The vast majority of our clinician students on the Master's degree follow the programme for training purposes - for progression and promotion in their chosen discipline, or as a foundation qualification allowing them to specialise in IVF and infertility or obstetrics and gynaecology.
+Students on the programme come from a variety of countries and backgrounds; all have an interest in reproduction, infertility and development or wish to pursue careers in these areas.
+The vast majority of our clinical students on the master's degree follow the programme for training purposes - for progression and promotion in their chosen discipline, or as a foundation qualification allowing them to specialise in IVF and infertility or obstetrics and gynaecology.

 Our clinical graduates use their knowledge and skills to gain research skills to aid publication, develop their medical practices and enhance their expertise in reproductive medicine.
-Our science graduates have used this Master's degree as a springboard into non-clinical or clinical research, including PhD studentships, or for clinical/diagnostic positions, such as clinical embryology.
+Our science graduates have used this master's degree as a springboard to non-clinical or clinical research, including PhD studentships, or to clinical/diagnostic positions, such as clinical embryology.